Table of Contents

 When you strike a twelve-string guitar, the twinned strings resonate together, producing a choir-like effect.
 It’s a sound that is robust and complete, almost echoing two guitars playing simultaneously.

-This distinctive tonal characteristic has made the twelve-string a darling among artists seeking to infuse more depth and texture into their musical expressions.
+This tonal characteristic has made the twelve-string a favorite among artists seeking to infuse more depth and texture into their musical expressions.

 But the appeal isn’t just the sound.
 The act of playing a twelve-string guitar is an experience unlike any other.
 It calls for a tad more finger strength, pressure, and accuracy, but the outcome is undoubtedly worth the effort.